Draupadi: Game of dice and humiliation

 In order to provoke the Pandavas further, Duryodhana bares and pats his thigh looking into Draupadi's eyes, implying that she should sit on his thigh.
 The enraged Bhima vows in front of the entire assembly that he would break Duryodhana's thighs, or else accept being Duryodhana's slave for seven lifetimes.
 At this time Vikarna, a brother of Duryodhana asks the kings assembled in the court to answer the question of Draupadi.
 He gives his opinion that Draupadi is not won rightfully as Yudhishthira lost himself first before staking her.
 Besides, no one has the right to put a woman on bet according to shastras; not a husband, father, or even the gods.
 Hearing these words, Karna gets angry and says that when Yudhishthira lost all his possession he also lost Draupadi, even specifically staking her.
 Karna calls Draupadi a "courtesan" for being the wedded wife of five men, adding that her being to the court is not a surprising act whether she is clothed or naked.
 He then instructs Dushasana to remove the garments of Draupadi.

 Dushasana attempts to disrobe her, but she is miraculously protected when Dushasana finds that as he continues to unwrap the layers of her sari, the amount of fabric covering her never lessens.
 Dushasana is eventually reduced to exhaustion, as the awed court observes that Draupadi is still chastely dressed.
-While this miraculous protection is often attributed to Krishna's divine intervention and many recensions include that Draupadi pleads to Krishna for aid, Franklin Edgerton's research on the Sabhaparvan Critical Edition indicates this account is likely a later interpolation.
+While this miraculous protection is often attributed to Krishna's divine intervention and many recensions include that Draupadi pleads to Krishna for aid, Franklin Edgerton's research on the Sabhaparvan Critical Edition indicates this account is likely a later addition.
 At this point, a furious Bhima vows to drink blood from Dushasana's chest, at the pain of not seeing his ancestors entering heaven.
 This vow unsettles the entire court.